programmerer1/airdrop-eligibility-agent-v2/README.md

 A new feature is currently being developed — a **scanner** that analyzes the security of token smart contracts.

 Status: In progress
-Goal: Add automatic detection of potentially suspicious contracts
+Goal: Add automatic detection of suspicious token contracts

 ---
 ## Scanner Lifecycle